AlexsLemonade/scpca-downstream-analyses/README.md

 You can also modify the relevant parameters by manually updating the `config.yaml` file using a text editor of your choice.
 The project-specific parameters mentioned above can be found under the [`Project-specific parameters` section](https://github.com/AlexsLemonade/scpca-downstream-analyses/blob/9e82725fe12bcfb6179158aa03e8674f59a9a259/config.yaml#L3) of the config file, while the remaining parameters that can be optionally modified are found under the [`Processing parameters` section](https://github.com/AlexsLemonade/scpca-downstream-analyses/blob/9e82725fe12bcfb6179158aa03e8674f59a9a259/config.yaml#L11).

-**Note:** To run the workflow while located outside of this directory, you will need to provide the paths to the Snakefile in this directory at the command line using the `-s` argument, and to the configfile you are using with the `--configfile` argument as in the following example:
+**Note:** To run the workflow while located outside of this directory, you will need to provide the paths to the Snakefile in this directory at the command line using the `-s` argument, and to the config file you are using with the `--configfile` argument as in the following example:

 ```
 snakemake --cores 2 \